Gaussian free field and conformal field theory: SLE martingale-observables

 \ms\SS We defined martingale-observables in Section~\ref{sec: Chordal SLE}.
 Let us discuss this definition in more detail.
 Suppose $M$ is a non-random field of $n$ variables in the half-plane, and suppose that $M$ is invariant with respect to $\Aut(\H,0,\infty).$ As we explained in Section~\ref{sec: conf inv}, conformal invariance allows us to define $M$ for any triple $(D,p,q):$

 where $w$ is a conformal map from $(D,p,q)$ to $(\H,0,\infty),$ so we can think of $M$ as a function or as a collection $\{M_{D,p,q}\}$ of fields.

-\ms Consider now choral SLE curve $\gamma$ in $D$ from $p$ to $q$ so we have a family of domains $(D_t,\gamma_t,q)$ with marked boundary points, see \eqref{eq: Dt} and \eqref{eq: SLE curve}.
+\ms Consider now chordal SLE curve $\gamma$ in $D$ from $p$ to $q$ so we have a family of domains $(D_t,\gamma_t,q)$ with marked boundary points, see \eqref{eq: Dt} and \eqref{eq: SLE curve}.
 A non-random field $M$ is a martingale-observable if for any $z_1,\cdots ,z_n\in D,$ the process

 (stopped when any $z_j\not\in D_t$) is a local martingale (on SLE probability space).
 It is important that we compute $M_t(z_1,\cdots,z_n)$ in \eqref{eq: MO} in local coordinates chart that do not change with $t.$ For instance we can use the identity chart of $D,$ and then for $(\lambda,0)$-differentials, we have